 Anime and Manga

 - Cross Marian may be a practitioner of this.
 He has many lovers.
 We met one—Anita, and heard of another, which was her mother.
 Both seemed to love him, and want to help him.
-They support the Dark Order just to do something for him. he is apparently a good lover, and he seems chivalrous in general when it comes to women.
-He hates the Order, but stayed because Lenalee asked him to, and earlier he protected Lenalee, and held her, on the crumbling ark..
+They support the Dark Order just to do something for him.
+He is apparently a good lover, and he seems chivalrous in general when it comes to women.
+He hates the Order, but stayed because Lenalee asked him to, and earlier he protected Lenalee on the crumbling ark.
 His character profile by Hoshino states he likes "good women."
-So, apparently, he cares for his lovers outside of sex, otherwise, whether, or not, they're good women probably wouldn't matter.
+Apparently, he cares for his lovers outside of sex, otherwise, whether, or not, they're good women probably wouldn't matter.
 And he isn't unethical about it, as his dislikes in the profile are "dirty bastards."
-Allen also states that Cross lives with, and off of lovers in different places.
+Allen states that Cross lives with, and off of lovers in different places.
 So, apparently, it's not just Anita and her mother that care enough to do things for him.
-And, Anita and her mom were prostitutes, so they certainly did sleep with other men.
-Apparently, Cross does not care where his women come from, or who they sleep with—just that they're good women.
+Anita and her mom were also prostitutes.
+Apparently, Cross does not care where his women come from, or who they sleep with-just that they're good women.
 He even states he can't stand filthy people near him, but if it's a filthy woman, it's fine.

 - Done with after the credits in Kanokon's Gecko Ending — Chizuru wins, and Nozomu is Put on a Bus...
 But wait, she returns after the credits and they decide to share Kouta.
 Which kinda sucks for him, as both of them are extremely oversexed yōkai (Japanese demons), and he's mostly Asexual.
 Of course, he doesn't get a say in the matter.

 - It's also done part way through the manga, where after Kouta tells Nozomu he loves Chizuru, she leaves... the immediately comes back and declares herself his lover.
 Chizuru's reaction is basically "Gah, whatever, I'm still number one."
 However, while Kouta's opinion is not asked initially (like the anime) he later declares he loves them both and is going to be faithful to them both and no one else.